Jashan-randhawa/Library_Managment_System/README.md

 ---

-### Frontend calls going to Vercel instead of Render
+### Frontend calls going to the wrong host

-If you see the browser calling `https://your-app.vercel.app/api/...` instead of the Render backend, `VITE_API_URL` is not set in Vercel.
+If you see the browser calling `https://your-app.vercel.app/api/...` instead of the backend, `VITE_API_URL` is not set in Vercel.
 Go to Vercel → Project → Settings → Environment Variables and add it, then redeploy.

 ---

 ### Login works but data doesn't load

-Check that other API routes are actually protected correctly.
 All routes except `/api/auth/login` and `/api/health` require a valid Bearer token.
-If the token expired (2-hour lifetime), log out and log back in.
+If the token expired (2-hour lifetime), log out and log back in — the frontend will redirect automatically on any `401` response.

 ---

 ### `npm run build` fails on Render

-Make sure `typescript` is in `dependencies` (not just `devDependencies`) in `backend/package.json`, since Render installs only production deps by default unless you set `NODE_ENV=development` during build.
+Make sure `typescript` is in `dependencies` (not just `devDependencies`) in `backend/package.json`, since Render installs only production deps by default.
 Alternatively, set the build command to:
 ```bash
 npm install --include=dev && npm run build
 ```

+---

+### Dark mode not persisting after reload

+The theme is stored under key `libraryos_theme` in `localStorage`.
+If it's not persisting, check that your browser isn't blocking `localStorage` (e.g. private/incognito mode with strict settings).
+On first load with no stored value, the system's `prefers-color-scheme` is used as the default.

 ---